 - Once the client signs and returns the SOF to the PI, the PI should then forward the contract to an appropriate authorized signatory as described in the SOF template for execution.
 The authorized signatory should verify all fields on page one of the agreement are correctly filled out and that no research is being performed.
 Once the review is complete and the information deemed accurate, the authorized signatory can execute the agreement on page two.

-- A PDF copy of the executed contract should be sent to Patricia Watson (email@example.com) and Kina Morgan (firstname.lastname@example.org).
+- A PDF copy of the executed contract should be sent to Patricia Watson (email@example.com) and Jennifer Clark (firstname.lastname@example.org).
 Patricia will log it in a Google Doc and upload a copy to the Google Drive.
 Funding for standard SOPs are administered via ledger 3-accounts.
 When the client is to be invoiced, the PI needs to submit a statement to Patricia to initiate the invoice The statement should be supported by daily logs kept to record facility use.
 Patricia Watson will bill the client upon receiving the statement from the PI.

 SOF Modification Procedure